On the limits of the Navier-Stokes equations

 The transport equations (26) and (28) are open--ended since the moments $(\textsf{p})^{\rm o}$ and ${\bf q}$ establish a link to an infinite number of higher order moments.
 It will be necessary, therefore, to find criteria allowing to express $(\textsf{p})^{\rm o}$ and ${\bf q}$ in terms of $N$, {\bf v} and $T$, in order to obtain a closed system of transport equations with no other variables than these.
 This task will be addressed in Section 5.

 If the dominant role of randomizing collisions goes to the extreme that the system is completely isotropized, the $(\textsf{p})^{\rm o}$ and ${\bf q}$ terms disappear, and we have

-The system [(23),(29),(30)] may be termed the Euler system because (29) corresponds to the Euler equation.
-We see, however, that the Euler equation is not an isolated equation, but an integral part within a three--equation system for the three fluid variables $N$, {\bf v} and $T$.
-It is a questionable step, therefore, to violate the integrity of the system [(23),(29),(30)] by removing eq.~(30) and using the condition $\nabla \cdot {\bf v} = 0$ instead, which is frequently done in the literature (see the review by Constantin$^5$).
-We will come back to this in Section 8.
+The system [(23),(29),(30)] may be termed the Euler system because the central equation (29) corresponds to the Euler equation.

+The Euler system is complete, insofar as it comprises three equations for the three fluid variables $N$, {\bf v} and $T$.
+In large parts of the literature, however, the Euler system is used in a highly reduced form by omitting (23) and (30) and replacing both by $\nabla \cdot {\bf v} = 0 $ (see the review by Constantin$^5$).
+It is hard to see how these so--called ``incompressible Euler equations'' should be able to generate physically significant results (cf.~Section 9).

 Occasionally one finds the statement that the Euler equation is a special case of Newton's second law, with the acting force expressed in terms of a pressure gradient, ${\bf F} = -(1/N)\nabla p$.
-This is a simplistic view.
-In a dynamic system with internal motions the pressure has to be taken as what it is, namely a 9--element tensor, with non--diagonal elements unequal zero and diagonal elements unequal among each other.
-It will require a thorough justification to reduce the full pressure tensor $\textsf{p}$ to its isotropic limit $p\,${\sf U} (where {\sf U} is the unit tensor).
+One has to realize, however, that in a dynamic system with internal motions the pressure has to be taken as what it is, namely a 9--element tensor, with non--diagonal elements unequal zero and diagonal elements unequal among each other.
+It will require a thorough justification, therefore, to reduce the full pressure tensor $\textsf{p}$ to its isotropic limit $p\,${\sf U} (where {\sf U} is the unit tensor).

 {\bf 5.
 Approximations for $(\textsf{p})^{\rm o}$ and {\bf q}}

 In order to extend the Euler system to a corresponding Navier--Stokes system, we are left with the task to express $(\textsf{p})^{\rm o}$ and ${\bf q}$ in terms of $N$, {\bf v} and $T$.
 This will not be possible if all terms in (26) and (28) are treated as being on equal footing.
 It will be necessary to set up a hierarchy of terms, and this is done by treating as minor terms those which constitute the difference between (26) and (29), and between (28) and (30).